Deploy Cilium CNI

 </Tabs>

-If you are using [Omni](https://www.siderolabs.com/platform/saas-for-kubernetes/), you can deploy Cilium using the [manifest sync](../../omni/cluster-management/sync-kubernetes-manifests) feature in a cluster template.
+If you are using [Omni](https://www.siderolabs.com/platform/saas-for-kubernetes/), the recommended approach is to deploy Cilium using the [manifest sync](../../omni/cluster-management/sync-kubernetes-manifests) feature in a cluster template.
+Omni will wait until the Kubernetes API is available and the cluster is healthy before applying the Cilium manifests.

-**Step 1.** Create a `values.yaml` file with the Cilium Helm values:
+**Step 1.** Create a `values.yaml` file with the Cilium Helm values by running:

 ipam: